MaxGeurtsen/_classic_/Interface/AddOns/Buffet/README.md

 What's new :
-- Custom macros, available now!
-See [here](https://github.com/HgAlexx/Buffet/wiki) for more info.
+- Beta version available for Wrath, please report any issue!

 Feel free to report any bug or request any feature [here](https://github.com/HgAlexx/Buffet/issues) :)